hightman/httpclient/README.md

 ### Others

-Because of `Client` class also use `HeaderTrait`, you can use `Client::setHeader()` specify global HTTP headers for requests handled by this client object.
+Because of `Client` class also `use HeaderTrait`, you can use `Client::setHeader()` to specify global HTTP headers for requests handled by this client object.

 Contact me